alvinng4/Gravity-Simulator/README.md

 accurate to machine precision over a billion orbits", Monthly Notices of the Royal Astronomical Society 446:
 1424–1437.

-## Bibliography
+## Acknowledgement
+The integrators in this project were developed with great assistance from the following book:
-1. J. Roa, et al. *Moving Planets Around: An Introduction to N-Body Simulations Applied to Exoplanetary Systems*, MIT Press, 2020
+* J. Roa, et al. *Moving Planets Around: An Introduction to N-Body Simulations Applied to Exoplanetary Systems*, MIT Press, 2020